When I started studying voice technique at Berklee Online, the very first module I did was called Developing Good Rituals.

 For my mental & physical health I focus on three essentials also:

 1. Meditation – every morning before I get out of bed

 2. Hydration – 2.5 litres of water daily (you can work out a formula for how much water you need to drink plus check out loads of additional vocal health tips here)

 3. Nutrition – no flour, no sugar, three meals per day that are the correct portion size for my body & no snacking – but that’s me.
 You do you and what you know works for you.

 I will share EVERYTHING about all elements of my meditation practice & nutrition plan if you want to know!
 Just comment below & I’ll make a specific post.

 If you are an emerging artist that wants to uplevel their vocal ability & performance skills, I recommend adding a little accountability to the process in the form of these tools & tips.

 1. Daily Vocal Care Checklist – a visual reminder of what you need to do to nurture your voice.

-2. Vocal Journal – a place to jot down how your voice is feeling, what you are reading or working on for inspiration & to review or see patterns in your vocal health & ability.
+2. Vocal Journal – you can see the one that my students and I use.
+It’s a place to jot down how your voice is feeling, what you are reading or working on for inspiration & to review or see patterns in your vocal health & ability.

 Make time & schedule each of these in your diary!